sseefried/docker-build-ghc-android/README.md

 Developing a build script with this many dependencies is a nightmare.

 You can only be sure your script *really* works if you run it on a pristine environment.
-But finding your last change to the script breaks it 50 minutes in is just the thought of thing that can make you want to consider changing careers, especially if it happens a few times in a row.
+But when your script breaks 50 minutes in it is just the sort of thing that can make you want to consider changing careers, especially if it happens a few times in a row.
+Development is made so much easier with quick turn-around times.

 The fantastic thing about Docker is that it effectively checkpoints the *entire file system* after each Dockerfile command allowing you to return to that known state and try again.

-In conclusion, Docker is great because:
+Docker is great because:

 1. It helped *me*.
 This script was developed much more quickly than it otherwise would have been.
 Because of how Docker works I had the confidence that it